camunda/camunda-docs-static/get-started/content/apache-maven.md

  https://app.camunda.com/nexus/service/rest/repository/browse/camunda-bpm/

 ## Enterprise Edition
 This link helps you to browse the artifacts of camunda bpm enterprise edition.
-User needs to provde his credentials in order to access the repository.
+User needs to login to the nexus repository before accessing the link.

  https://app.camunda.com/nexus/service/rest/repository/browse/camunda-bpm-ee/

- {{< note title="Needs login" class="info" >}}
+{{< note title="Requires login" class="info" >}}
-   Please note that user needs to be logged in into the Nexus in order to access the repository.
+   Please note that the link will not be accessible if the user didn't login before hand.
  {{< /note >}}

 # Other Camunda Modules: